Easter travel: Drivers and train passengers warned of disruption

 Rail routes including the West Coast Main Line are among those affected.

-Rod Dennis from the RAC advised drivers to set off early, with roads expected to get busier towards the middle of the day.
+Rod Dennis from the RAC advised drivers to set off early, with roads forecast to get busier towards the middle of the day.

 "Expect your journey, especially if you're going any distance, to take longer than it normally would," he told the BBC's Today programme.